 Since most adapters are bulky, you might have to sacrifice the adjacent outlets, too, unless you get adapters with a pass-through socket, which means the adapter itself will be extra bulky.

 The fastest Powerline connection I’ve experienced topped at around 500Mbps, just half of a real Gigabit connection.
-And I could only get that at a relatively short length, like 10 feet.
+And I could only get that at a relatively short length, like a few feet.
 The throughput is reduced to just a third of that at a farther cross-room distance.
+Generally, you shouldn’t expect a Powerline connection to be faster than 100Mbps in real-world usage.

-Another thing to keep in mind is that all Powerline connection is half-duplex, as opposed to full-duplex in network cables.
+Another thing to keep in mind is that all Powerline connections are half-duplex, as opposed to full-duplex in network cables.
 With data following in one direction at a time, a half-duplex link is a lot less efficient than a full-duplex one.

 Susceptible to interference

-A Powerline connection is susceptible to interferences from appliances such as washers, dryers, ceiling fans, refrigerators, etc.
+A Powerline connection is susceptible to interference from appliances such as washers, dryers, ceiling fans, refrigerators, etc.

 Your Powerline connection’s speed might suffer when these devices are in operation.
 Furthermore, circuit breakers and lousy wiring can adversely affect Powerline’s performance.